- You must be a full-time undergraduate student.

-- You must be a legal resident of the state of South Carolina.
+- You must be a legal resident of SC.

-- You must complete the Free Application for Federal Student Aid and have financial need as defined by Title IV regulations.
+- You must have financial need as defined by Title IV regulations.

-- You must not have been judged delinquent, nor have been convicted or pled guilty or nolo contendere to any felony in any state.
+- You must not have been judged delinquent, been convicted of or pled guilty or nolo contendere to any felony in any state.

 - You must not have been convicted of any second or subsequent alcohol or drug-related misdemeanor in any state within the past academic year.